 The diagram above illustrates the different ways that workflows can function depending on what is needed.

 This Jira workflow allows for transitions in several directions.
-Which direction you will go depends on what is required.
+Which direction you go in depends on what is required.

-The HR workflow below sets extremely granular steps for onboarding a new employee:
+The HR workflow below, meanwhile, sets extremely granular steps for onboarding a new employee:

 In this case, the workflow has a number of statuses marking tasks leading up to a new hire’s arrival.